fignet2025/fignet2025.github.io/index.md

 <sup>[@ International School and Conference on Network Science (NetSci)](https://netsci2025.github.io/)</sup><br>
 <sup>2-3 June, 2025</sup><br>
 <sup>Maastricht, the Netherlands</sup>
+{% include alert.html text="This website hosts a satellite proposal for NetSci 2025, currently under review by the conference organizers.
+Updates may follow." align="left" color="danger" %}

 {% include figure.html img="Fig-net Logo.png" alt="intro image here" width="75%" %}

 Temporal networks have emerged as a crucial framework for studying dynamic systems, with applications in sociology, biology, and communication networks.
 With advancements in data collection technologies enabling increasingly precise and frequent observations, there is a growing need for methodologies capable of analyzing fine-grained temporal networks.